Jared Lee Loughner: Guilty plea and sentencing

 On August 7, 2012, Judge Burns found Loughner competent to stand trial based on medical evaluations.
 Loughner pleaded guilty to 19 counts at the hearing, which spared him the death penalty.
 The hearing began with Loughner listening to testimony from Christina Pietz, Loughner's forensic psychologist, who testified that he had displayed depressive symptoms in 2006 and was formally diagnosed with schizophrenia in 2011.
 Pietz said that she believed that, after having been forcibly medicated for more than a year, Loughner had expressed remorse and was a changed individual.
 She said that he was competent to stand trial and agree to a plea.
 Sentencing was set for November 15, 2012, at 10 a.m. local time.
 The sentence could not include the death penalty, because the guilty plea bargain was made with an assurance that it would not be sought; Loughner under the law faced a mandatory sentence of life imprisonment without the possibility of parole.
 Former U.S. Representative Gabrielle Giffords and her husband, retired NASA astronaut Mark Kelly, U.S. Representative Ron Barber, a former aide to Mrs. Giffords who was shot in the attack, U.S. Attorney General Eric Holder, and the U.S. Attorney for Arizona, John S. Leonardo, had all approved the plea.
 It was offered and accepted after consultation with them and with the families of the other victims.

-By pleading guilty in the deal, Loughner automatically waived his right to any further appeals and cannot later alter his plea to an insanity plea.
+By pleading guilty in the deal, Loughner automatically waived his right to any further appeals and could not later alter his plea to an insanity plea.
 Loughner must pay a restitution of $19 million, $1 million for each of the victims.
 He forfeited the weapons he used in the incident, and any money earned from efforts to sell his story.
 Loughner answered that he understood each charge, and signed his initials after each page of the agreement and signed his name to it, dated August 6.

 On November 8, 2012, Loughner appeared in front of U.S. District Court Judge Larry Alan Burns in a court in Tucson.
 He was sentenced to serve seven consecutive life terms plus 140 years in prison without parole.
 Even though he was convicted and sentenced in federal court, there was still a possibility that Loughner could be tried for murder and other crimes in Arizona court.
 Pima County Attorney Barbara LaWall declared later that afternoon that she would not prosecute Jared Loughner on behalf of the State of Arizona.
 LaWall explained that her decision would afford the victims and their families, as well as the community in Tucson and Pima County, an opportunity to move forward with their lives.
 She said that, after speaking and consulting personally with each of the surviving victims and with the family members of those killed, it was clear that they would not be benefitted by a State prosecution.
 Surviving victims and family members told LaWall that they are "completely satisfied with the federal prosecution", that "justice has been served", and that the federal sentence is "suitably severe".